janblackbu/Math-261-Projects/README.md

 **Data Source:** https: Original data set curated by Cooper Olney and posted on SCORE Sports Data Repository under an open license at following link: //data.scorenetwork.org/basketball/nba_wingspans_and_performance.html

 **Code:** Analysis performed using R Studio and documents created in Quarto.
+Chat GPT 5.0 was used to refine and debug R-code for analysis and exhibits.